How to Build Indeed App for Android and iOS

 - An iOS app.

-You should include the features I have described above, e.g., job posting, job search using AI, company pages, company reviews, CRM, push notifications, SMS, payment gateway integration, etc. Also, try to devise original ones that will really give value to your site or a business app like Indeed.
+You should include the features I have described above, e.g., job posting, job search using AI, company website pages, company reviews, CRM, push notifications, SMS, payment gateway integration, etc. Also, try to devise original ones that will really give value to your site or a business app like Indeed.

 2. Select the right development methodology